linzhiqiu/leco/README.md

-# leco
+# Learning with a Ever-Changing Ontology (NeurIPS 2022) [www](https://linzhiqiu.github.io/papers/leco/)

-Learning with Ever-Changing Ontology
+LECO: Learning with a Ever-Changing Ontology

+## Repository Overview

+This repository contains all the code and experiments that appear in our paper for reproducibility.

+## Introduction

+This repository provides supplemental code of [*Visual Chirality*](http://bit.ly/visual-chirality) paper.

 # Installation
 To clone this repository with git submodule, please run